fanannan/clojure-py/README.md

     clojurepy

 ## License
-Not endorsed by Rich Hickey, but this project contains code based on his work
+Not endorsed by Rich Hickey, but this project contains code based on his work.
+Such code is licensed under the following license

-    Clojure-Py
     Copyright (c) Rich Hickey.
 All rights reserved.
     The use and distribution terms for this software are covered by the Eclipse Public License 1.0 (http://opensource.org/licenses/eclipse-1.0.php)